tomatolog/manticore/docs/5_searching/extended_query_syntax.rst

     -aaa
     aaa | -bbb

-Starting with 2.2.2-beta, the phrase search operator may include a ‘match any term’ modifier.
+The phrase search operator may include a ‘match any term’ modifier.
 Terms within the phrase operator are position significant.
 When the ‘match any term’ modifier is implemented, the position of the subsequent terms from that phrase query will be shifted.
 Therefore, ‘match any’ has no impact on search performance.

 ::

     "exact * phrase * * for terms"

-<b>NEAR operator</b>, added in 2.0.1-beta, is a generalized version of a
+<b>NEAR operator</b> is a generalized version of a proximity operator.
-proximity operator.
 The syntax is ``NEAR/N``, it is case-sensitive, and no spaces are allowed between the NEAR keyword, the slash sign, and the distance value.

 The original proximity operator only worked on sets of keywords.
 NEAR is more generic and can accept arbitrary subexpressions as its two